Paddle out – ceremony of release. Cabarita, Bundjalung country, May 2019.

 And after he had lived his deep and expansive life, he returned to the Ocean.

 His absence would always be felt.
 Nothing would ever repair the cloth to its former integrity.
-Especially for someone as big as Kai – not just physically big, but in how huge his heart was.
+Especially for someone as big as Kai – not just big in body, but in how huge his heart was.

 The only thing his loved ones could do was to reach out and across the place where their beloved Kai used to be.
 They reached toward each other and wove their hanging threads together across his absence.
 They tied themselves together with stories, memories and music, reconnected to each other in the vast tapestry he’d woven them into.
 They knew they would never replace him, but they began to make the cloth strong again, to honour his work.